osrn/lazy-ledger/README.md

 Configure, then restart relay.
 First time sync may take ~10+mins for 1.2M blocks depending on the node capacity.

 ## CLI
-`solar ll:alloc [height]` : shows the block allocation at given block height.
-Last block if argument skipped.
+`solar ll:alloc [--round m] [--height n]` : shows the block allocation at given round or height.
+Last round if arguments skipped.

 `solar ll:lastpaid [--all]` : shows the last paid allocations. summary if flag skipped.